Fodor's Expert Review Gillette Castle State Park

 The outrageous 24-room oak-and-fieldstone hilltop castle, modeled after medieval castles of the Rhineland and built between 1914 and 1919 by the eccentric actor and dramatist William Gillette, is the park's main attraction.
-You can tour the castle and hike on trails near the remains of the 3-mile private railroad that chugged about the property until the owner's death in 1937.
-Gillette, who was born in Hartford, wrote two famous plays about the Civil War and was beloved for his play Sherlock Holmes (in which he performed the title role).
+You can tour the castle and hike trails near the remains of a 3-mile private railroad, which chugged about the property until the owner's death in 1937.
+Gillette, who was born in Hartford, wrote two famous plays about the Civil War and was especially beloved for his play Sherlock Holmes (in which he performed the title role).
 In his will, he demanded that the castle not fall into the hands of "some blithering saphead who has no conception of where he is or with what surrounded."